Islandora/documentation/docs/user-documentation/media.md

 ![Media tab](../assets/media_use_vocabulary_media_form.png)

-!!! note "Compared to Islandora 7"
+!!! note "Compared to Islandora Legacy"
-    Terms from the Media Usage vocabulary are very similar to DSIDs in Islandora 7.
+    Terms from the Media Usage vocabulary are very similar to DSIDs in Islandora Legacy.
 The only difference is that a DSID is immutable, but a media's usage can be changed at any time through the media's edit form.

 ## Derivatives